The pandemic has been an economic disaster for women. Some took advantage of it.

 “That definitely gave us a kick-start,” Geller says.
 Two weeks later, the site had 20 jobs listed, 50 job seekers registered and had facilitated three matches.
 “It feels really good,” Geller says.
 “Werkzy would never have existed without the past six months.
 It’s been an odd kind of blessing that we’ve been able to start something we feel really passionate about.”

 Geller and Friedman are joining the ranks of female business owners whose numbers had been rising long before the pandemic.
 Women owned 42 percent of small businesses in 2019, compared with about 4 percent in 1972, according to American Express’s State of Women-Owned Businesses Report.
 But, according to the U.S. Chamber of Commerce, they have also been disproportionately harmed by the pandemic.
-Just 47 percent of women-owned small-business owners said business was “good,” according a Chamber report released in August, compared with 62 percent of male-owned firms.
+Just 47 percent of female-owned small-business owners said business was “good,” according a Chamber report released in August, compared with 62 percent of male-owned firms.

 That’s not stopping new entrepreneurs like Bridgette Taylor.
 After graduating from Harvard Business School in May, Taylor, 30, accepted a job at a consulting firm, but her start date was delayed because of the pandemic.
 Like so many others during the lockdown, Taylor spent months in Manhattan mixing cocktails for herself during Zoom happy hours.
 Before graduate school, Taylor had spent years working as a business strategist.
 Now, with some time on her hands, she thought she would try starting a business.